Shore House at the Del Review: Insider Tips, Room Guide & How to Book VIP

 Personalized Service, But Here’s What to Expect

-Shore House is known for delivering elevated service compared to the main resort.
+Shore House is known for delivering a higher level of service than the main resort.
 However, because the property is part of a larger resort, occasional crossover with the busier main hotel can impact what you’re asking for.

 Katie’s Service Tips